Early Modern English: Modal auxiliaries

-The modal auxiliaries cemented their distinctive syntactical characteristics during the Early Modern period.
+The modal auxiliaries cemented their distinctive syntactical characteristics during the early modern period.
 Thus, the use of modals without an infinitive became rare (as in "I must to Coventry"; "I'll none of that").
 The use of modals' present participles to indicate aspect (as in "Maeyinge suffer no more the loue & deathe of Aurelio" from 1556), and of their preterite forms to indicate tense (as in "he follow'd Horace so very close, that of necessity he must fall with him") also became uncommon.

-Some verbs ceased to function as modals during the Early Modern period.
-The present form of must, mot, became obsolete.
+Some verbs ceased to function as modals during the early modern period.
+The present form of must, mote, became obsolete.
 Dare also lost the syntactical characteristics of a modal auxiliary and evolved a new past form (dared), distinct from the modal durst.

 Perfect and progressive forms

 The perfect of the verbs had not yet been standardised to use only the auxiliary verb "to have".
 Some took as their auxiliary verb "to be", such as this example from the King James Version: "But which of you... will say unto him... when he is come from the field, Go and sit down..."
 [Luke XVII:7].
 The rules for the auxiliaries for different verbs were similar to those that are still observed in German and French (see unaccusative verb).

-The modern syntax used for the progressive aspect ("I am walking") became dominant by the end of the Early Modern period, but other forms were also common such as the prefix a- ("I am a-walking") and the infinitive paired with "do" ("I do walk").
+The modern syntax used for the progressive aspect ("I am walking") became dominant by the end of the early modern period, but other forms were also common such as the prefix a- ("I am a-walking") and the infinitive paired with "do" ("I do walk").
 Moreover, the to be + -ing verb form could be used to express a passive meaning without any additional markers: "The house is building" could mean "The house is being built".

 Vocabulary

 A number of words that are still in common use in Modern English have undergone semantic narrowing.

-The use of the verb "to suffer" in the sense of "to allow" survived into Early Modern English, as in the phrase "suffer the little children" of the King James Version, but it has mostly been lost in Modern English.
+The use of the verb "to suffer" in the sense of "to allow" survived into early modern English, as in the phrase "suffer the little children" of the King James Version, but it has mostly been lost in Modern English.
 This use still exists in the idiom "to suffer fools gladly".
 Also, this period includes one of the earliest Russian borrowings to English (which is historically a rare occasion itself); at least as early as 1600, the word "steppe" (rus. степь) first appeared in English in William Shakespeare's comedy A Midsummer Night's Dream.
 It is believed that this is a possible indirect borrowing via either German or French.
 The substantial borrowing of Latin and sometimes Greek words for abstract concepts, begun in Middle English, continued unabated, often terms for abstract concepts not available in English.